Sergio García: PGA Tour

-2013: Controversy

 While tied for the lead at the 2013 Players Championship, García hit three balls into the water on the 17th and 18th holes, finishing quadruple-bogey, double-bogey.
 He finished tied for eighth place.
 After the tournament ended, García and Tiger Woods (who won the tournament) had a public feud over an incident that occurred during the third round.
 Two weeks later, at a European Tour players dinner, García was asked about meeting with Woods at the U.S. Open, to which he responded, "We'll have him 'round every night.
 We will serve fried chicken."
 The remark was seen as racist.
 García issued a statement later that night apologizing and then issued another apology the next day, saying that his comments were "totally stupid and out of place."

-2014–2016

 In January 2014, García won the Commercial Bank Qatar Masters after defeating Mikko Ilonen in a playoff.
 The win put him back in the world top 10.
 In July 2014, García finished joint runner-up at the 2014 Open Championship, two strokes behind Rory McIlroy.
 This was the second time García had finished as a runner-up at The Open Championship and fourth time in a major championship, having still yet to break through.
 García began the final round seven strokes behind McIlroy, but got to within two after an eagle on the 10th hole.
 However his challenge was ended when he left his second shot in the bunker at the par three 15th which he would bogey to fall three behind with three to play.
 This finish moved García back inside the world's top five in the world rankings.

 The biggest result of García's 2015 season was at the 2015 Players Championship; where he tied Rickie Fowler and Kevin Kisner at 12 under par after 72 holes.
 He was then eliminated after the three-hole playoff, after finishing two strokes behind Fowler and Kisner.
 Fowler would go on to win in sudden-death.
 On the Asian Tour, he won the Ho Tram Open in Phước Thuận, Vietnam, beating Lin Wen-tang, Himmat Rai and Thaworn Wiratchant in a four-way playoff.

 As the year before at The Players Championship, García came very close to another win on the PGA Tour at The Honda Classic.
 In a final round showdown with Adam Scott, where the pair started the final round level, the Aussie prevailed by one shot.
 In May, García won his second AT&T Byron Nelson championship in a playoff over Brooks Koepka.
 The win was his first on the PGA Tour since 2012 and his ninth career victory, tying Seve Ballesteros for most by a Spanish-born player.